-- How can I obtain a copy of the Massachusetts General Laws for this Board?
+- How do I obtain a copy of the Massachusetts General Laws pertaining specifically to the MA LA Board?

-- When is the Landscape Architect examination administered?
+- When are the Landscape Architect examinations administered?

 Please visit the General Laws of Massachusetts web pages at www.mass.gov/legis/laws/mgl/index.htm

 The Landscape Architect Registration Examination (L.A.R.E.) is a multiple choice and graphics examination administered by the Council of Landscape Architectural Registration Boards (CLARB), a national organization.
 CLARB's website is www.clarb.org .
-The multiple choice sections are A, B and D. The graphics sections of the L.A.R.E. are C and E.
+Please visit CLARB’s website for more information on the examination.

 Please see the CLARB website www.clarb.org for the L.A.R.E.
 Administration dates, deadlines and fees.